GEDCOM 1:1 to XML

 insert root's xsi:XMLSchema-instance-location-definition, default=none

--v idPFX=""|"id."|"ged:"|<nmtoken>
+-v idPFX=""|"id."|"ged-"|<ncname>

-ID-prefix to create valid xmlID/REF-values, default=none
+ID-prefix for valid xmlID/REF-values (NCNames), default=none

 ID-prefix == string-additive, don't confuse it with namespace-prefixes!

--v escDATE=""|"ESC"|<nmtoken>
+-v escDATE=""|"ESC"|<ncname>

 given name ("ESC" preferred, default=none=noop)